top of page

 • Facebook

-A freshly baked pie may take some time to prepare and bake but the result is so rewarding it’s definitely worth the effort.
-Convection Bake is the ideal mode for baking pies so that the crust is evenly baked through and the filling condenses perfectly.
-Good varieties of apples for baking are Granny Smith, Pink Lady and Golden Delicious.
+A freshly baked pie may take some time to prepare and bake, but the result is so rewarding that it’s definitely worth the effort.
+Convection Bake is the ideal mode for baking pies, ensuring the crust is evenly baked through, and the filling condenses perfectly.
+Suitable varieties for baking include Granny Smith, Pink Lady, and Golden Delicious.

 INGREDIENTS